Thanks for the information about radon gas goes to: Radon Removal Systems of Denver CO.

 Radon is a significant contaminant that affects indoor air quality worldwide.
 Radon gas from natural sources can accumulate in buildings, especially in confined areas such as the basement.
 Radon can be found in some spring waters and hot springs.

-radon is reportedly the second most frequent cause of lung cancer, after cigarette smoking; and radon-induced lung cancer the 6th leading cause of cancer death overall.
+According to the United States Environmental Protection Agency, radon is reportedly the second most frequent cause of lung cancer, after cigarette smoking; and radon-induced lung cancer the 6th leading cause of cancer death overall.
 According to the same sources, radon reportedly causes 21,000 lung cancer deaths per year in the United States.
 Because of this, radon mitigation systems can be life-savers.

-radon can be mitigated by sealing basement foundations, water drainage, or by sub-slab de-pressurization.
+Indoor radon can be mitigated by sealing basement foundations, water drainage, or by sub-slab de-pressurization.
 In severe cases, radon mitigation can be achieved via air pipes and fans to exhaust sub-slab air to the outside.
 Indoor radon ventilation systems are less visible, but exterior radon systems can be more cost-effective in some cases.
 Modern construction that conserves energy by making homes air tight exacerbates the risks of radon exposure if radon is present in the home.
 Older homes with more porous construction are more likely to vent radon naturally.
 Ventilation systems can be combined with a heat exchanger to recover energy in the process of exchanging air with the outside.
 (This is more common with commercial and industrial radon mitigation.)
 Homes built on a crawl space can benefit from a radon collector installed under a radon barrier (a sheet of plastic that covers the crawl space).

-active soil depressurization (ASD) which utilizes a radon mitigation suction fan to pull the gas out from below the foundation of the home.
+The most common approaches are active soil depressurization (ASD) which utilizes a radon mitigation suction fan to pull the gas out from below the foundation of the home.
 The radon fan is attached in-line with a PVC pipe system running from the foundation to the roof of the home.
 Once the radon gas is discharged outdoors, it becomes diluted by the outdoor air to levels that are not hazardous.

 How Radon Enters Your House